 One way to differentiate these two approaches is to look at how they are evaluated.
 General advertising is designed to increase awareness and direct is evaluated on the basis of sales results.
 In reality, direct marketing efforts support the brand and general advertising ultimately increases response rates.

 Over time, direct marketing became synonymous with direct mail marketing.
 Unfortunately, that narrow application to direct marketing is flawed.

 The primary difference between general and direct appears to be in the area of the results they are expected to produce.

-But for general advertisers, the operational objective is not to increase sales, but rather to position the product and create an environment conducive to sales.
+For general advertisers, the operational objective is not to increase sales, but rather to position the product and create an environment conducive to sales.
 And for many general advertising pros, increasing sales becomes an afterthought or a hoped for consequence of properly positioning the product in a sea of competitors.

-But here's the rub-- some direct marketers believe (and rightfully so, I think) that behavior change may actually position the product and build its awareness while simultaneously promoting an immediate sale.
+But here's the rub – some direct marketers believe (and rightfully so, I think) that behavior change may actually position the product and build its awareness while simultaneously promoting an immediate sale.

-Strong direct marketers pay attention to the brand and the long term impact of their messaging.
+Direct marketers pay attention to the brand and the long term impact of their messaging.
 But they live or die by the sales coming out of every campaign.
 They design everything to produce a sale now rather than in some distant future.

 Direct marketers think long term.
 But they also think short term ROI.

 If I communicate nothing else about the difference between direct marketing and general advertising, it is this.
-Direct marketing is not a channel or a medium like direct mail, but it is a different way of approaching an advertiser's sales objectives over both the short and the long term.
+Direct marketing is not a channel or a medium like direct mail, but it is a different way of approaching an advertiser's sales objectives over both the short and long term.